Azure/AzureML-Containers/README.md

-# Azure Machine Learning service containers
+# Azure Machine Learning base images
-This repository contains Docker containers used in [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning-service/) Python SDK.
+This repository contains Dockerfiles for the base images used in [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning-service/).

 ## Table of Contents
 - [Introduction](#introduction)